Nandini Goud: Biography

 Nandini Goud is the daughter of senior artist Laxma Goud and was born in 1967 in Medak, Andhra Pradesh, India.
 She did her Bachelor's in Painting and master's degree in Printmaking from the Faculty of Fine Arts at the M.S University in Baroda.

-Her Works
+Works

 Goud's work depicts and captures typical street living in hyderabad, social life of rural people along with their domestic animals namely cats, goats etc.,.
 Her works also portrays urban descriptions focussing on interiors of households such as vases of flowers, fruits on the table, and makeup equipment etc.,.

 In her own words of Nandini Goud, she says "My effort to come to grips with the aesthetic issues involved in painting the Indian city focused mainly on the role of space in pictorial organization".

 Exhibitions

 Her paintings were exhibited along with Indian legends such as M.F.
 Husain, Shamshad Husain, and Laxma Goud such as Parampara, Feminine Muse, Curiosity Gallery.